Art, Artisanship, Design

 The Sersale family has continued in his footsteps.
 While expanding the hotel’s work with artisans, Franco’s son Antonio and daughter-in-law Carla have also brought contemporary art to Le Sirenuse via the site-specific Artists at Le Sirenuse programme.
 Carla Sersale’s Emporio Sirenuse fashion and lifestyle brand exports the family’s love of beautiful things and southern Italian taste worldwide, including in its range a series of variations on Franco’s beloved Suzani wall hangings.
 And the desire to distil the spirit of Le Sirenuse and Positano into a scent led Franco’s niece Marina Sersale and her husband Sebastián Alvarez Murena to found the fragrance and body care line Eau d’Italie in 2014.

 The Sersales’ love of beautiful things finds offshore expression in the family’s two vintage boats.
 Riva speedboats are highly coveted collectors’ items.
 No more than thirty of these sleek mahogany and steel runabouts emerged from the Riva boatyard on Lake Iseo each year.
 Built in 1973, Le Sirenuse’s Riva is an Aquarama Special, its name a playful nod to the widescreen ‘Cinerama’ movie format of the early 1960s, echoed in the glamorous wraparound windshield.
 The hotel’s other boat, the Sant’Antonio, is a traditional Sorrentine gozzo or fishing vessel that was the pride and joy of our playboy zio, Aldo Sersale.
 Both are lovingly restored, and both can be enjoyed by guests.
-Morning and sunset excursions on the Sant’Antonio are included in our weekly activity programme, while couples who book a suite for at least three nights are treated to a champagne cruise on the Riva.
+Morning and sunset excursions on the Sant’Antonio are included in our weekly activity programme, while the Riva is available for rent during peak season from 10am – 6pm daily.

 “Contemporary art… blows like a fresh new breeze through Le Sirenuse’s elegant historic palimpsest.”